 Different methods are implicated in quantification of mitochondrial markers and have different strengths.
 Some problems are common for all mitochondrial markers, mte: (1) Accuracy of measurement is crucial, since even a highly accurate and reproducible measurement of O2 flux results in an inaccurate and noisy expression normalized for a biased and noisy measurement of a mitochondrial marker.
 This problem is acute in mitochondrial respiration because the denominators used (the mitochondrial markers) are often very small moieties whose accurate and precise determination is difficult.
-This problem can be avoided when O2 fluxes measured in substrate-uncoupler-inhibitor titration protocols are normalized for flux in a defined respiratory reference state, which is used as an internal marker and yields flux control ratios, FCRs (Fig. 7).
+This problem can be avoided when O2 fluxes measured in substrate-uncoupler-inhibitor titration protocols are normalized for flux in a defined respiratory reference state, which is used as an internal marker and yields flux control ratios, FCRs (Fig. 8).
 FCRs are independent of any externally measured markers and, therefore, are statistically very robust, considering the limitations of ratios in general (Jasienski and Bazzaz 1999).
-FCRs indicate qualitative changes of mitochondrial respiratory control, with highest quantitative resolution, separating the effect of mitochondrial density or concentration on $J{mX,O2}$ and $I{X,O2}$ from that of function per elemental mitochondrial marker, $J{\text{mte},O2}$ (Pesta et al. 2011; Gnaiger 2014).
-(2) If mitochondrial quality does not change and only the amount of mitochondria, defined by the chosen mitochondrial marker, varies as a determinant of massspecific flux, any marker is equally qualified in principle; then in practice selection of the optimum marker depends only on the accuracy and precision of measurement of the mitochondrial marker.
+FCRs indicate qualitative changes of mitochondrial respiratory control, with highest quantitative resolution, separating the effect of mitochondrial density or concentration on J{mX,O_2} and I{X,O_2} from that of function per elemental mitochondrial marker, J{mte,O_2} (Pesta et al. 2011; Gnaiger 2014).
+(2) If mitochondrial quality does not change and only the amount of mitochondria varies as a determinant of mass-specific flux, any marker is equally qualified in principle; then in practice selection of the optimum marker depends only on the accuracy and precision of measurement of the mitochondrial marker.
 (3) If mitochondrial flux control ratios change, then there may not be any best mitochondrial marker.
 In general, measurement of multiple mitochondrial markers enables a comparison and evaluation of normalization for a variety of mitochondrial markers.
 Particularly during postnatal development, the activity of marker enzymes, such as cytochrome c oxidase and citrate synthase, follows different time courses (Drahota et al. 2004).
 Evaluation of mitochondrial markers in healthy controls is insufficient for providing guidelines for application in the diagnosis of pathological states and specific treatments.